alibaba/arthas/en/_sources/profiler.md.txt

 ### Configure framebuf option

-> If you encounter `[frame_buffer_overflow]` in the generated svg image, you need to increase the framebuf (the default value is 1'000'000), which can be configured explicitly, such as:
+> If you encounter `[frame_buffer_overflow]` in the generated result, you need to increase the framebuf (the default value is 1'000'000), which can be configured explicitly, such as:

 ```bash
 profiler start --framebuf 5000000